dvirofek1/Ex3-OOP/README.md

 ![](https://media.giphy.com/media/kGKJ3MfP60146yydmY/giphy.gif)
+1.Click on the robot you want to move
+2.Click on the destination vertex

 **<h2>To run JUNIT tests, add JUNIT 5 please remove junit 5 from modulePath and add junit 5 to class path.
 Github do not update this change...